jindrapetrik/jpexs-decompiler/README.md

 Application uses also some icons of the [Silk icons pack], [Silk companion 1] and [FatCow icons pack].
 ### Library

-FFDec Library is licensed with GNU LGPL v3, see [license.txt](libsrc/ffdec_lib/license.txt) for details.
+FFDec Library is licensed under GNU LGPL v3 (LGPL-3.0-or-later), see [license.txt](libsrc/ffdec_lib/license.txt) for details.
 It uses modified code of these libraries:

 * [sfntly] (WOFF font export) - Apache License 2.0